The Bankrate promise

 How CDs work

-A certificate of deposit, or CD, is another type of federally insured savings account that you can find at banks and credit unions.
+A CD, is another type of federally insured savings account easily found at banks and credit unions (where they’re often called share certificates).
 CDs pay a fixed interest rate.
-Longer-term CDs, such as 5-year CDs, tend to pay higher rates than shorter-term CDs, like 6-month CDs and 1-year CDs.
-But unlike a money market account, you will not have access to your funds for a specific period of time.
-The bank or credit union tend to pay higher interest rates because you have agreed to lock up your money for a specific period of time, typically ranging from three months to five years.
+Longer-term CDs, such as five-year CDs, tend to pay higher rates than shorter-term CDs, like six-month CDs and one-year CDs.
+Unlike money market accounts, however, CDs don’t offer the flexibility of easy access.
+In exchange for agreeing to lock your money up for an agreed period, banks and credit unions agree to pay a set yield for the length of the CD term, typically three months to five years.

 When money market accounts are a better fit

-A money market account is a good way to grow your savings, but it is not the best fit for everyone.
-Here’s when it might make sense:
+A money market account is a good way to grow your savings, but it’s not the best fit for everyone.
+Here are two situations when a money market account makes sense:

 You want easy access to your funds

-A money market account will allow you to spend or access the funds a few times each month or statement period.
-Although there are some monthly transaction limits (six withdrawals is often the max), you’ll be able to work within those guidelines to cover any emergency expenses.
+A money market account allows you to spend or transfer funds a few times each month or statement period.
+Though monthly transaction limits typically apply, most consumers will find it’s possible to work within those guidelines to cover any emergency expenses.

 When CDs are a better fit